pablo-pinargote/elemental-cms-boilerplate/readme.md

     - sw.js
     - init.js

-5. Add icons for PWA at folder icons inside static/apps/<app-name>
+5. Add icons for PWA at folder static/apps/<app-name>/icons

-6. Use the new template for the page/s that will form part of the progressive web application
+6. Assign the new template for the page/s that will form part of the progressive web application